fakiolinho/xls/README.md

-## Smooth scroll while scrolling a huge list with AngularJS
+## Smooth scrolling while loading small chunks of a huge list with AngularJS

 ```
 npm install